Designer Handbag or a Down Payment?

 What I Learned:

 After looking at the various data, having the celadon Hermes bag as a baseline at 10M.
-Then seeing how much the average American families need to spend to provide for their families and fund higher learning.
-These are some ingihts that came up for me:
+Then, seeing how much the average American families need to spend to provide for their families and fund higher learning.
+These are some insights that came up for me:

-Some choices buy comfort.
-Others buy applause.
+• Some choices buy comfort.
+Others buy applause, no shame in that.
 The cost is the same, but the outcome isn't.

-We need a better understanding of what’s worth aspiring to.
+• Do we need a better understanding of what’s worth aspiring to?

 Leave your comments below.